petertasker/petertasker.github.io/_posts/2026-06-27-red-star-over-glasgow.md

 The man agrees to be interviewed and I start speaking into my phone.
 "I am here at the..."
 The man points to one of his flyers. "...Friends of Palestine Charity Organisation."
 He stresses his charity ID.

-"...We, the PCO, were established in 2015, and before that we were called the Justice for Palestine Centre, established in 2001.
+"...We, the FPCO, were established in 2015, and before that we were called the Justice for Palestine Centre, established in 2001.
 As a registered charity organisation, we are helping Palestinians in need, in both the lands of Palestine and internationally...
 We sell merchandise and collect donations.
 Our organisation does not take any wages; we are all volunteers.

 "...Our aim is to build the best possible home for the Palestinian people — to *remain on their homeland*, not to evacuate.
 We don't want any more Zionists to migrate to Palestine..."